Culture of Telangana: Architecture

 Alampur Temples:There are a total of nine temples in Alampur, all dedicated to Shiva.
 These temples date back to the 7th century A.D, and were built by the Badami Chalukyas rulers, who were great patrons of art and architecture.
 Even after a time span of several hundred years, these grand temples still stand firm reflecting the rich architectural heritage of the country.

+Bhadrachalam Temple

 The temples are emblematic of the Northern and Western Indian styles of architecture.
 They do not reflect the Dravidian style of architecture as is generally common with the temples in this region.
 The shikharas of all these temples have a curvilinear form and are adorned with the miniature architectural devices.
 The plans and decoration similar to that of the rock cut temples.
 The Alampur Navabhrama Temples are historically important and reflect remarkable architectural skills.